 14 Spiritual Travel Destinations In the United States

-Looking for summer travel options?
-Places to go that will expand your horizon, while invoking awe and inspiration?
+Looking for places to go that will expand your horizon, while invoking awe and inspiration?
+Somewhere new to go?
+A fresh perspective?
 From people to places, I've compiled a list of must-see travel destinations for the spiritually inclined -

 Healer medium, John of God, draws crowds from around the world.
 Visiting him in person or at his clinic in Brazil, is said to be a pilgrimage.
 My twin sister and I will be making the trip this Fall.
 Receive healing energy from the Divine, and understand a bit more about how it travels through this man -